Walk: Seabirds & shipwrecks - Marwick Head

 In 1916, the HMS Hampshire hit a mine offshore from Marwick Head, on the western side of Orkney Mainland.
 Only 12 of the 600 crew survived, and today the Kitchener Memorial stands in memory on the clifftop.
 In summer the atmospheric location is also home to thousands of seabirds, painting the black rock white with guano.
 May and June are probably the best months to visit, starting from the attractive Marwick Bay.

 Name: Walk: Seabirds & shipwrecks - Marwick Head ★★★☆☆

 Points of interest: Marwick Bay; RSPB Marwick Head; Kitchener Memorial

-Route: Start - Kitchener Memorial and Marwick Head via coast path - Mid Comloquoy - north end of Marwick Bay - start.
+Route: Car park - Kitchener Memorial and Marwick Head via coast path - Mid Comloquoy - north end of Marwick Bay - start

 Terrain: Turf paths, sometimes steep and near cliff edges; minor road from Mid Comloquoy.

 Wildlife today: Airborne puffins; fulmars and chicks; various other seabirds in small numbers.

 Weather today: Mostly sunny, but a strong northerly wind with temperatures only just into double figures.

 |[Houses on the return route have a stunning outlook over Marwick Bay]|